Trump administration rejects CA request for financial help with wildfires

-The Trump administration has rejected California's request for federal assistance following the state's worst wildfire season in history.
+The Trump administration has rejected California's request for federal financial assistance during the state's worst wildfire season in history.

 California is filing an appeal.
 But Trump's rejection could leave California struggling to cope with the cost, despite the fact the federal government controls 57% of California's forested lands.